Dallas Academy Admission Policy and Procedures

 Dallas Academy offers rolling admission, and students are accepted on a space-available basis throughout the year.
 For families interested in enrollment at the beginning of the fall semester, enrollment opens in January of the previous year.
 As Dallas Academy is a specialized school with a maximum enrollment of 210, many grade-levels fill up quickly so we strongly encourage families to begin the admission process early.

-- On-site visitation by parent and student with Jim Richardson, Headmaster
+- On-site visitation by parent and student with John Hill, Headmaster

 - Diagnostic testing (within three years) verifying learning difference